#DonaldTrump Secretly Meets New Russian Envoy, Halts #ISIS Surveillance At Russia's Request — What's Going On?

-Donald Trump met with new Russian ambassador to the United States Anatoly Antonov on Friday, a meeting that under normal circumstances would be a routine matter — except that in this case the meeting between Trump and the Russian envoy was kept secret from the American media.
+Donald Trump met with the new Russian ambassador to the United States, Anatoly Antonov, on Friday, a meeting that under normal circumstances would be a routine matter, except that in this case, the meeting between Trump and the Russian envoy was kept secret from the American media.
 The only reason that the meeting became public was that Russian news agencies reported its occurrence, quoting Anotov praising Trump for his personal warmth, according to a Reuters report that relied on the Russian media outlets.

 The strange secrecy surrounding Trump’s meeting with the new Russian ambassador was reminiscent of the meeting Trump held on May 10 with Russian Foreign Minister Sergei Lavrov and then-Ambassador Sergey Kislyak, when the White House also banned U.S. media for the meeting — but allowed a photographer from the Russian state-run news agency TASS into the Oval Office.